-Apple Unleashed event, House supply chain hearing, Tesla earnings top week ahead
+Tesla earnings, housing data and Apple's event top week ahead

 |+1.12%

-As for economic data, building permits and housing starts will be in focus.
-The Federal Reserve will also make the rounds with Philadelphia Fed president Patrick Harker speaking before the "C3: Cybersecurity Collaboration & Cooperation" conference, San Francisco Fed president Mary Daly speaking before a Regional Banker Forum and Atlanta Fed president Raphael Bostic participating in a virtual interview dubbed "Back to Work: Helping the Long-Term Unemployed" and speaking before the Federal Reserve's "Exploring Careers in Economics" event.

-The European Commission will publish a report on the COVID-19 pandemic's impact on the European economy.
+As for economic data, building permits and housing starts will be in focus and the European Commission will publish a report on the COVID-19 pandemic's impact on the European economy.

 |Ticker